 What is impeachment and how is it used?
 What happens when a president gets impeached?
 Although the term may sound common today, only three presidents in the history of the US have been impeached, or in one case, resigned because of the vote to impeach.
-President Donald Trump, if impeached, could become the fourth.
+Out of those presidents, none has ever been forced to leave office due to impeachment.

 The process is not taken likely.
 Article II, Section 4 of the Constitution stipulates that a president “shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes and misdemeanors.”